Gross value added

 In economics, gross value added (GVA) is the measure of the value of goods and services produced in an area, industry or sector of an economy.
-"Gross value added is the value of output minus the value of intermediate consumption; it is a measure of the contribution to GDP made by an individual producer, industry or sector; gross value added is the source from which the primary incomes of the System of National Accounts (SNA) are generated and is therefore carried forward into the primary distribution of income account."
+"The gross value added is the value of output minus the value of intermediate consumption; it is a measure of the contribution to GDP made by an individual producer, industry or sector; gross value added is the source from which the primary incomes of the System of National Accounts (SNA) are generated and is therefore carried forward into the primary distribution of income account."

 Relationship to gross domestic product

-GVA is an important measure, because it is used to determine gross domestic product (GDP).
+GVA is an important measure used to determine gross domestic product (GDP).
 GDP is an indicator of the health of a national economy and economic growth.
 It represents the monetary value of all products and services produced in the country within a defined period of time.
 "In comparing GVA and GDP, we can say that GVA is a better measure for the economic welfare of the population, because it includes all primary incomes.
-From the point of view of the society as a whole GDP, despite its disadvantages, is probably a better measure for economic growth and welfare, because it includes also NET INDIRECT TAX (indirect taxes minus subsidies) which are the financial basis for the collective consumption of the society."
+From the point of view of the society as a whole GDP, despite its disadvantages, is probably a better measure for economic growth and welfare, because it includes also the net indirect tax (indirect taxes minus subsidies) which are the financial basis for the collective consumption of the society."

 The relationship between GVA and GDP is defined as: